ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ![](image6.png)

 The person has their status set to a corresponding status and the next status is calculated for a time in the future.
-The result of the test is determined by whether the individual is currently infectious and a dice roll against the accuracy of the test.
+The result of a test is determined by whether the individual is currently infectious and a dice roll against the accuracy of a test.
 The number of false positives and negatives is recorded as an output statistic.

 ![](AlertEvent.png)